|

 Early Skiing on Pleasant Mountain

 Shawnee Peak's skiing history dates back to 1935, when multiple groups started developing a winter recreation area on the northern slopes of Pleasant Mountain.
-The Bridgton Lions Club, Bridgton Chamber of Commerce, Bridgton Academy, Portland Ski Club, and Bridgton Civilian Conservation Corps joined together to construct the Wayshego Trail.
+The Bridgton Lions Club, Bridgton Chamber of Commerce, Bridgton Academy, Portland Ski Club, and Bridgton Civilian Conservation Corps joined together to construct the Wayshego Trail (reportedly first referred to as the Cohechee Trail).
 Laid out by Max Wheildon, Bud Dow, and Clarence Kneeland, the 1.5 mile trail was only the start of what was to come.

 In 1937, Bridgton selectmen obtained a Works Progress Administration grant for further development of the ski area.
 A team of 40 started work, eventually growing to 125.
-On January 23, 1938, a 1,100 foot rope tow opened, serving lower mountain slopes.
-The Wayshego Trail was also widened and smoothed for that winter.
-Other attractions included a ski jump, and cross country skiing.
+A 1,100 foot rope tow reportedly opened on January 23, 1938, serving lower mountain slopes.
+The Wayshego Trail was also widened and smoothed for that winter, while other attractions included a ski jump and cross country skiing.
 By the time the 1938-39 season rolled around, some $20,000 had been invested in the project.

-Following World War II, Russ Haggett became general manager of the ski area.
+Following World War II, Russell Haggett became general manager of the ski area.
 Meanwhile, the Wayshego Trail was renamed Jack Spratt in honor of Pleasant Mountain's second manager.
+Starting in the spring of 1946, the Pleasant Mountain Ski Development Corporation began to acquire property.
+During the 1947-48 season, the partners of Pleasant Mountain Ski Development Corporation were Haggett, Pleasant Mountain House owner Ray Riley, and ski instructor and ski shop manager Luke Evans.

 Many Firsts at Pleasant Mountain